dsa-ou/allowed/docs/usage.md

 ### Checking notebooks

-As mentioned earlier, `allowed` does check Jupyter notebooks and reports the cells and lines with disallowed constructs: `notebook.ipynb:cell_13:5: ...` means that line 5 of the 13th code cell uses a construct that wasn't taught.
+As mentioned earlier, `allowed` does check Jupyter notebooks and reports the cells and lines with unknown constructs: `notebook.ipynb:cell_13:5: ...` means that line 5 of the 13th code cell uses a construct that wasn't taught.

 If a code cell has invalid Python, `allowed` reports a syntax error and